axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 You can define a news feed widget to display all news entries to the user

-- Configuration the widget
+- Configuration of the news feed widget:

   |news-feed-widget-configuration|

-- After done for adding a new widget, we have a news feed
+- This is sample output of the widget configured above:

   |news-feed-widget|

-**Manage news feeds content**
+**Manage news feed content**

-.. note:: The user must have certain permission that as ``NewsManagement`` permission.
+.. note:: The user has to have permission ``NewsManagement`` to manage the content of the news feed.

 If the user has permission, then the user can:

-- **Add the news**:  add a new entry for the news feed by clicking :guilabel:`Add News`: button.
+- **Add news message**:  add a new entry for the news feed by clicking :guilabel:`Add News`: button.

-- **Edit a news**: edit an existing entry for the list by clicking on the |edit-icon| icon in the lower right corner of each entry.
+- **Edit news message**: edit an existing entry for the list by clicking on the |edit-icon| icon in the lower right corner of each entry.

-- **Delete a news**: delete entry directly from the list, by clicking on the |trash-icon| icon in the lower right corner of each entry.
+- **Delete news message**: delete entry directly from the list, by clicking on the |trash-icon| icon in the lower right corner of each entry.

 The :guilabel:`Manage News` dialog.

 |news-feed-widget-manage-content|

-In manage news, user can:
+In manage news, the user can:

 #.
-The user should be able to create one entry in multiple languages, so when creating the entry, the user can switch between the available languages with a click on the tab view header.
+Create one entry in multiple languages.
+When creating the entry, the user can switch between the available languages with a click on the tab view header.

 #.
-The user can choose an icon for news by clicking directly on the icon, the :guilabel:`Icon browser` will be shown to you to select the new one.
+Choose an icon for the news by clicking directly on the icon, the :guilabel:`Icon browser` browser will be shown.

 #.
-Also, the user can define news title, which is limited the length to 200 character.
+Define the news title.
+Its length is limited to 200 characters.

 #.
-And user can provide a news content, that is the main information for the newsfeed.
-The content is an editor, so it's limitted the length and it is 1000 character.
+Provide news content, i.e., the main information for the newsfeed.
+The content is limited to 1000 characters, max.

 .. include:: ../includes/_common-icon.rst